StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 * **Monitor account** - used to [deploy a CloudFormation Stack](#deploy-the-aws-cloudformation-stack).
 The cloudFormation stack will create an IAM role that has the permissions required to retrieve data from this monitor account (`StackStateAwsIntegrationRole`).
 * **Agent account** - used to retrieve data from the monitor account.
 StackState Agent must have permissions to assume the role `StackStateAwsIntegrationRole` created by the monitor account's CloudFormation Stack.
 This can come from either:
   * An [IAM role attached to the EC2 instance](#iam-role-for-agent-on-ec2) where the Agent runs.
-  * An AWS user configured in the Agent's [AWS check](#configure-the-aws-check).
+  * An [AWS user configured in the AWS check](#configure-the-aws-check) on the Agent.

-The IAM role of the Agent account queries AWS data by assuming the role `StackStateAwsIntegrationRole`.
+The IAM role of the Agent account queries AWS data from the monitor account by assuming the role `StackStateAwsIntegrationRole`.
 This data is then returned to the StackState Agent where it is processed and sent on to StackState.

 ![AWS roles used to retrieve data](/.gitbook/assets/aws-roles.svg)